Overview

 Allow the

-patient to brush his own teeth and provide assistance when
+person to brush his own teeth and provide assistance when

 necessary.